How much does property management cost per month?

 • Flat monthly fee

-Let’s explore each property management fee structure more in-depth, plus share their pros and cons.
+Let’s explore each property management fee structure more in-depth and share its pros and cons when managing a vacation home.

 Percentage of monthly rent